Ed Asner, acclaimed 'Mary Tyler Moore Show' actor, dies at 91 - KESQ

 Asner was married twice and is survived by four children.

-He had more than a dozen credits on upcoming projects, with some in post-production listed on his IMDB page at the time of his passing.
+He had more than a dozen credits on upcoming projects, with some in post-production listed on his IMDb page at the time of his death.

 In an interview with The Hollywood Reporter earlier this month, Asner talked about his career, shared his thoughts on the upcoming California recall and showcased his humor when asked how old he felt.

-Note: This story has been corrected to described Asner’s “Up” character as bespectacled.